-Even though the syntax of these est files is the same than that used when Sampling parameter values from prior distributions (see section on "Estimation file" above), some important differences exist:
+Even though the syntax of these .est files is the same than that used when Sampling parameter values from prior distributions (see section on "Estimation file" above), some important differences exist:

-- 1. The parameter range and distributions are not priors but rather search ranges - 2.
+- 1. The parameter range and distributions are not priors but rather search ranges. - 2.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for this parameter.
-There is actually no upper

-- limit to the search range, as this limit can grow by 30% after each cycle if we have reached the predefined upper bound. - 3.
-The rules in the [RULES] section are now checked during the estimation of the parameters, contrary to what happened in fsc21.
+There is actually no upper limit to the search range, as this limit can grow by 30% after each cycle if we have reached the predefined upper bound.
+Note that this growth can be prevented by using the bounded keyword.